IvisionLab/dental-image/README.md

 # Data sets
 ## Terms and Conditions
-The use of the UFBA_PANORAMIC_DENTAL_IMAGES dataset is defined by the following conditions:
+The use of the UFBA_UESC_DENTAL_IMAGES dataset is defined by the following conditions:

 - This dataset is provided “AS IS”, without any express or implied warranty.
 Although every effort has been made to ensure accuracy, IvisionLab does not take any responsibility for errors or omissions;